maxpatiiuk/text-hoarder/docs/cli.md

 > git config --global core.longpaths true
 > ```
 >
-> Without this, "git clone" may fail if your text hoarder repository saved
+> Without this, "git clone" may fail if your text hoarder repository has saved
 > articles with very long URLs

 ## Generating Stats